Controlling the system#

 This notebook generally allows users to

-1. Add jobs to the queue
+1. Add task to the queue

 2. See the status of the queue and the available workers

-3. See the status of individual jobs
+3. See the status of individual tasks

 It is generally advisable to have a customized version of this notebook that is relevant to your study and which is version controlled alongside your study specific source code.
 A good example of this can be found in the GPRA 23 study repository.